 Please visit www.svots.edu/admissions/requirements for additional requirements for each degree program.
-Personal Interviews and Campus Visits

 Admissions

 Requirements

 for Degrees

+Personal Interviews and Campus Visits

 Personal interviews are required for all applicants.
 Online interviews are possible for those living at great distances from the Seminary.
 Personal interviews will be scheduled by the Academic & Recruitment Advisor.

 Personal interviews may be combined with a campus visit.
 Campus visits are an excellent opportunity for applicants to attend classes, participate in chapel services, and meet faculty members.
-Overnight campus visits can be arranged with on-campus housing provided.
-There are no fees for housing or meals during these visits.
 Campus visits may be arranged by contacting the Academic & Recruitment Advisor.

 Required Deposits

 Upon receiving an offer of admission, all admitted students must submit a non-refundable enrollment deposit and a refundable housing security deposit.

 Need More Information?
 Contact